 Students act as nature detectives as they investigate the challenges that organisms face while making their migrations.
 Students ask the six general questions about migration- Who, What, When, Why, Where, and How- to help understand the intense undertaking these animals face.
 Students end the program by playing the “Great Migration Challenge,” in which they become birds attempting to successfully make the 2,000 mile journey.

-Many animals have the ability to survive through physical, behavioral and/ or chemical adaptations.
 This engaging lesson focuses on highlighting several amazing animal adaptations including camouflage, warning coloration, chemical defense, and mimicry.
 Students will learn about unique adaptations that bees, snakes, octopi, fish, and some birds possess to allow them the ability to communicate, defend themselves, attract mates, find food, and seek refuge from their predators.
 The program culminates with the choice of students playing the Great Migration Challenge Game or designing imaginary creatures that possess as many of these amazing adaptations as possible.

-As a coastal community, understanding what causes tides and the tide cycle is critical to fishing, recreational boating, surfing, and even storm preparedness.
-In this interactive lesson, students model the relative motion of the sun, earth and moon with spheres and flashlights, and play a classroom version of tug-o-war with the earth’s oceans.
+As a coastal community, understanding what causes tides and the tide cycle is critical to fishing, boating, surfing, and even storm preparedness.
+In this interactive lesson, students model the relative motion of the sun, earth, and moon with spheres and flashlights, and play a classroom version of tug-o-war with the earth’s oceans.
 Elementary students especially enjoy learning about moon phases with our “Moon Munch” activity.

 According to INFORM Inc., “If every U.S. household replaced just 1 roll of fiber toilet paper with 100% recycled paper, we could save 106,000,000 gallons of wastewater and 330,000 trees!”
 During this vitally important program, students learn about the importance of conservation by discussing the life cycle of common products such as cell phones, paper products, and even french fries!
 Students will identify some of the detrimental environmental and human health impacts these products have throughout their life cycle.
 We will also investigate what we can do as concerned and aware citizens about minimizing resource waste by better understanding the meaning of terms such as conservation, sustainability, and “being green.”